 - 1. Each test form contains items assessing all standards and skills. - 2.
 Test items that assess each standard will not be limited to one particular type of response format. - 3.
-Test questions focus on authentic content that Grade 4 test-level students can relate to and understand.
+Test questions focus on authentic content that Grade 4 test-level students can relate to and understand. - 4.

-- 4. Test items are worded precisely and clearly.
-The better focused an item, the more reliable and fair it is likely to be, and the more likely all students will understand what is required of them. - 5.
 All items are reviewed to eliminate language that shows bias or that would otherwise likely disadvantage a particular group of students.
-Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion, nor do items contain elements that are offensive to any such groups. - 6.
+Items do not display unfair representations of gender, race, ethnicity, disability, culture, or religion, nor do items contain elements that are offensive to any such groups. - 5.
 With paired passages, all items will follow the final passage.